 T&P Valves can also make it appear as if the water heater is leaking.
 Sometimes when water shows up at the base of a water heater it might not be a bad water heater, but your relief valve opening and draining water to the floor near where the tank sits.
 T&P Valves that have drains to the outside of a building can go unnoticed when they trip.
-This scenario can cause a high water bill and your water heater to run more often because of the cold water being introduced to the tank.
+This scenario can increase your water bill and cause your water heater to run more often because of the cold water being introduced to the tank.

 Relief valves come in different sizes and specifications depending on the type of vessel they’re going to be used on, and its capacity.
 It’s a safety device that should be properly sized for your water heater.
 When a valve does its job and releases water from the tank, there is always a reason for it.
 The reason is seldom a failed or defective T&P Valve.
 When a valve is leaking, the best option is to have a professional diagnose what caused the T&P Valve to open.
 As part of the diagnosis they will be looking at the water heater controls, the water pressure of the home, and the expansion tank on your water heater.
 Often, if the T&P Valve is replaced without the real cause being addressed, the new valve won’t leak, and it will appear to be fixed.
 However, just replacing the valve doesn’t usually fix the cause of the problem.
 So why then won’t the new valve leak when the old one is replaced?
 Because the conditions that caused the T&P to fail are not occurring at that moment the old valve is replaced.
 There could be a number of reasons; the time of day, the water currently being used, the one time a day a heavy demand is put on the water heater.
 A good technician will never replace this safety valve without also looking for the cause of failure.